 How Does Bulimia Affect Your Jaw?

 The best way to prevent bulimia jaw is to seek help for bulimia nervosa as soon as possible.
-Working on ending purging behavior while also working to improve your diet can do a lot to reduce or eliminate the impact of bulimia jaw.
+Ending purging behavior and improving your relationship with food and eating can reduce or eliminate the impact of bulimia jaw.
+But acknowledging you may have an eating disorder and seeking treatment are not easy.
+It often takes gentle encouragement and support from a loved one to realize you need help and explore treatment options.

 What is ‘Bulimia Jaw’?